vivtcjp/sample-app/README.md

-# Autonomous Bus Booking
+# Autonomous Bus Booking Application

-A fully functional autonomous bus booking application.
+This is a fully functional autonomous bus booking application.

+## Features

+- User authentication and authorization
+- Search for bus routes
+- Book seats on a bus
+- View detailed schedule
+- Payment processing with Stripe
+- Rate limiting for security
+- Helmet for security headers
+- CORS support
+- Dockerized for easy deployment
+- MongoDB for data storage

 ## Setup Instructions